 O.K., quick poll!
 Raise your hand if you’re eating right.

 If you answered yes and live in the U.S., you’re in the minority.
-Recent government research finds that about three-quarters of the population isn’t eating enough fruits and vegetables, while the vast majority of us are eating too much sodium, sugar, and saturated fat.
+Recent research has shown that about three-quarters of the population isn’t eating enough fruits and vegetables, while the vast majority of us are eating too much sodium, sugar, and saturated fat.

 Some of the benefits of healthy eating—such as lowered risk of heart disease, obesity, type-2 diabetes, and certain cancers—are well known.
 But did you know that eating right is essential for healthy skin?

 How Does Food Keep You Looking Young?

 Food delivers nutrients to the body.
 Some of these protect skin cells from the sun’s rays, some keep skin hydrated, and some limit skin damage from harmful molecules known as free radicals.
 Others increase cell turnover to reveal healthier skin underneath, and still others build strong cell walls for smooth, firm, supple-looking skin.

 Conversely, ultra-processed foods—such as pre-made meals, breakfast cereals, and instant soups—are less nutrient-dense and can spike your blood sugar, leading to wrinkles and acne.